Disney Junior Logo

 Disney Junior: Brand overview

 Disney Junior was launched in the US in 2012.
-Before that, it was the eponymous block of programs that aired on Disney Channel and were intended for preschool children.
+Before that, the eponymous block of programs aired on Disney Channel and were intended for preschool children.
 The content became very popular due to the vast target audience, so it was separated into an independent pay-TV network.
 And the previously created Playhouse Disney brand has faded into the background.

 Meaning and History